aniyahb/AniyahBunn_Capstone/README.md

 - As a registered user, I want to create meal plans for the week so that I can organize my meals ahead of time.

-- As a registered user, I want to generate a shopping list based on my meal plan so that I can have all the ingredientsI need.

 - As a registered user, I want to edit my meal plan so that I can make changes if needed.

-- As a registered user, I want to access my profile to update my personal information and preferences.

 - As a registered user, I want to log in and out of my account securely so that my personal data is protected.

-- As a registered user, I want to share recipes I like to my friends via text, link sharing, email, etc..

 ----------------------------------------------------------------------------
 ## Screen Archetypes